FREQUENTLY ASKED QUESTIONS

 You can use a MIDI Thru box, a clock Eurorack module or sync multiple Midronomes together.
 In the future, you will also be able to add a simple module to add more outputs (see "Potential future features" on the forum).

 DAW stands for Digital Audio Workstation, it is a computer software, usually used for recording and music production.
-Examples of DAWs: Ableton Live, Logic Pro, Studio One, Pro Tools.
+Examples of DAWs: Ableton Live, Logic Pro, Studio One, Pro Tools, FL Studio, Steinberg Cubase.

-No. This is called "Beat Detection" or "Tempo Following" and is not the same as Midronome's "Audio Sync".
-Audio Sync is only working with specific Audio Sync Tracks generated by the SyncFileGenerator tool.
+No. This is called "Beat Detection" or "Tempo Following" and is not the same as Midronome's "External Sync", which requires 24ppq pulses.

 PEDAL (FOOTSWITCH) AND DRUM PADS